alankent/magento2devbox-skeleton/README.md

 Tun the following commands to create a MyQL database to use.

-    mysql -e 'CREATE DATABASE IF NOT EXIST magento2;'
+    mysql -e 'CREATE DATABASE IF NOT EXISTS magento2;'

 After the database is created, uncomment the line setting the default database in the MySQL `~/.my.cnf` file.